First impressions count.

 You have taken the first steps to your well-deserved success.
 That is if your executive summary is up to scratch.

 Some view the executive summary as the back cover of a book, assuring readers it's worth their time to read the whole thing.
+It highlights the key points and offers readers an overview of a longer report or proposal.
+As such, a one page executive summary can be just as noteworthy as a four-page affair, if you follow our top tips.

 Sell your plans to industry leaders by knowing how to write a top-notch executive summary for your marketing plan.

-What Is an Executive Summary?
+What Is An Executive Summary?

-Who Writes an Executive Summary?
+Who Writes An Executive Summary?

 - Do you have an idea you would like to pitch to investors and stakeholders?